atusu/sockets/README.md

 ## Installation

 ### Windows
-Just install Visual Studio or Visual Studio Code + dotnet stuff and windows handle it for you.
+Install Visual Studio or Visual Studio Code + dotnet runtime 8.0 and Windows will handle it for you.

 ### Linux
 Tested on Raspberry Pi OS and Ubuntu 24.04